-Turn lanes and signalization shall be provided at school entrances and at other locations near schools, where warranted, to provide safe access to students and the public.
+PS3.1.6 In cooperation with the School Board develop and adopt design standards for school bus stops and turnarounds in new developments.
+PS3.1.7 Turn lanes and signalization shall be provided at school entrances and at other locations near schools, where warranted, to provide safe access to students and the public.
 Responsibility for construction of school-related signalization and road construction at school entrances shall be the responsibility of OCPS.
 (Added 6/08, Ord.
 08-11) PS3.1.8 Program community development improvements in older or distressed neighborhoods near schools.
 PS3.1.9 In accordance with Section 1006.23, Florida Statutes, and as funding permits, Orange County shall provide construction of sidewalks along roadways and trails connecting neighborhoods that are within two miles of schools to the school facility.
 OCPS shall be responsible for the construction of sidewalks and trails on school property and shall provide connections to existing and future sidewalks and trails identified by the County.
 (Added 6/08, Ord.
 08/11) PS3.1.10 OCPS shall coordinate with Orange County in the construction of new public school facilities and in rehabilitation of existing public school facilities to serve as emergency shelters as required by Section 1013.372, Florida Statutes.
 (Added 6/08, Ord.
 08/11) OBJ PS3.2 Coordinate juvenile justice services with educational needs.
 POLICIES PS3.2.1 Regularly identify and share information with school officials about juvenile offenders and potential risks to students.
-PS3.2.2 Coordinate with the School Board and appropriate youth service agencies to provide ongoing educational opportunities for juvenile offenders.
+Coordinate with the School Board and appropriate youth service agencies to provide PS3.2.2 ongoing educational opportunities for juvenile offenders.
 PS3.2.3 Coordinate with school officials to provide effective programs for at-risk students, such as but not limited to, D.A.R.E.
-Support School Board efforts to ensure that adequate capital facilities and GOAL PS4 technology resources are available to support the educational mission of public schools.
+GOAL PS4 Support School Board efforts to ensure that adequate capital facilities and technology resources are available to support the educational mission of public schools.
 OBJ PS4.1 Support School Board programs to effectively and efficiently manage existing capital funds and resources.
 POLICIES PS4.1.1 Support School Board efforts to ensure sufficient capacity for current and future school enrollment by identifying capital needs for each campus, identifying available funding sources for school capital requirements and establishing a financially feasible capital improvements program for schools.
 PS4.1.2 Support the School Board in encouraging the State to allow flexibility in state, local and private sector participation in capital funding of public school facilities.
 PS4.1.3 Consider development incentives (i.e. density bonus, expedited development review, etc.) for residential properties that are located within 1⁄2 mile of an existing elementary school that has a school enrollment below 100% of the permanent core capacity, excluding portables, and the residential property is located in the subject school attendance zone.
-No development incentives shall be granted that would result in the school enrollment over 100% of the permanent capacity.
-PS4.1.4 Orange County in consultation with OCPS and Orange County Municipalities (Municipalities) shall review and update the school impact fee study at least once every four (4) years.
-(Added 6/02, Ord.
-02-06; Amended 6/08, Ord.
-08-11) PS4.1.5 With the School Board, review and recommend amendments, as necessary, to the school impact fee ordinance, consistent with current applicable law.
+No development incentives shall be granted that would result in the school enrollment over

+100% of the permanent capacity.